JungsikNoh/Data_Science_Portfolio/README.md

     Its implementation first starts with BFS to find minimum spanning trees in a graph.
     Then we can compute the edge betweenness which is the number of the shortest paths going through a given edge, as a measure of centrality of an edge in a graph.
-    By successively removing the edges with the highest betweennesses, the algorithm detects communities as disconnected components.
+    By successively removing the edges with the highest betweenness, the algorithm detects communities which are disconnected components.

 - Implementation of Reservoir Sampling Algorithm in **Java**
   - To analyze rapidly arriving data streams where we cannot store all the data points,